- The cost of a single dental implant ranges from $3,500 to $6,700. Implants for the entire mouth cost between $10,000 and $21,500 per dental arch.

 Here you should mention any diseases or illnesses you have or have had.
 You can make clear what you expect as regards your replacement teeth.

 An oral evaluation also involves having a look at the patient’s jawbone, which teeth are still present in your mouth, adjacent teeth, and even evaluate healthy teeth.
-The dentist will assess the patient’s state, whether they’re a candidate for implant and finally a treatment plan will be devised.
+The dentist will assess the patient’s state, whether they’re a candidate for an implant and finally a treatment plan will be devised.
 A cast of your mouth might be taken afterwards.
 These steps might take a few appointments.

 At the end, the doctor will recommend the best route to take as for your new teeth.